Tamschi/taml/docs/grammar.rst

 Line breaks
 -----------

-TAML does not use commas to delineate values, outside of inline lists and table rows.
-Instead, line breaks are a grammar token.
+TAML does not use commas to delineate values, outside of `inline lists`_ and rows_.

+Instead, line breaks are a grammar token that separates comments_, headings_, `key-value pairs`_ and table_ rows_.

 .. warning::